ABDELMAGID-9/web_course_main/instructor-notes/Sec 3/Week 2/lec3_aug_31.md

 Announcements 📣
-- Project Assignment #1 is due XXX
+- Project Assignment #1 is due This Thursday at 11:59 PM
-- Demos structure
+- New Demos structure (Github Classrooms)
 - Attendance starts from today
-- We will use Github Classroom

 ---